armeggaddon/py2cy/README.md

 # 🔐 **Python Code Obfuscation Tools and Techniques**
 Code obfuscation is the process of making code more difficult to understand or reverse-engineer, often for security or intellectual property protection purposes.
 In Python, there are several tools and techniques available for code obfuscation.

-Below is a list of tools or methods commonly used for Python code obfuscation.
+Below are the list of tools or methods commonly used for Python code obfuscation

 ---

 ## 🚀 **Top Python Code Obfuscation Tools**